 Requirements for admission to graduate study at NYIT vary with the discipline the applicant chooses.
-All applicants are required to hold a bachelor's degree or its equivalent from a regionally accredited college or university (or its equivalent for international students), and must submit the completed application form, an official transcript of all previous academic study, the application fee, and such additional materials and information as the specific program or its director may require.
+All applicants are required to hold a bachelor's degree or its equivalent from a regionally accredited college or university (or its equivalent for international students), and must submit the completed application, official transcript of all previous academic study, the application fee, and such additional materials and information as the specific program or its director may require.

-Applicants who have completed the application process and have been accepted for graduate study may be given a status of matriculated as defined by each program.
-Applicants who do not have all the necessary information in time to be processed before the beginning of a new term, may be permitted to enroll as non-matriculated students (at the discretion of the director) for one term while completing their records.
+Applicants who have completed the application process and have been accepted for graduate study may be given a status of matriculation as defined by each program.
+Applicants who do not have all the necessary information in time to be processed before the beginning of a new term, may be permitted to enroll as non-matriculated students at the discretion of the director for one term while completing their records.

 Programs do not, in general, require that the undergraduate major be in the specific field to which the applicant is seeking graduate admission.
-However, each program sets forth certain prerequisite courses or subject matter areas in which the student must establish proficiency before proceeding to graduate work (refer to prerequisite requirements under each program).
+However, each program sets forth certain prerequisite courses or subject matter areas in which the student must establish proficiency before proceeding to graduate work (refer to prerequisite requirements for each program listed in the Schools and Colleges section of the NYIT Graduate Catalog).

 Prerequisite courses carry prerequisite credit only, and the credits earned may not be counted toward the number of graduate credits required for the degree.
-A limited number of applicants without degree objectives who have acceptable professional backgrounds may be permitted to take a maximum of nine credits as non-matriculated/non-degree students at the discretion of the appropriate program director.
+A limited number of applicants without degree objectives who have acceptable professional backgrounds may be permitted to take a maximum of nine credits as non-matriculated/nondegree students at the discretion of the appropriate program director.
 Please refer to the individual listing for each discipline for additional terms and conditions, if any.